-CLO Description Bloom's Taxonomy Level CLO1 List the different definitions of jurisprudence.
-Demonstrate the the application of the these defintions Will be able to differentiate between the defintions of different jurists.
+CLO Description Bloom's Taxonomy Level CLO1 By the end of this course, the students will be able to list the different definitions of jurisprudence.
+1,2,3,4,5,6 Demonstrate the application of these definitions.
+Will be able to differentiate between the definitions of different jurists.
 Discuss the relationship between law and jurisprudence.
 The students will be able to compare the applicability of jurisprudence in society.
 By the end of this course, the students will be able to state the essentials of sources of law.
-1,2,3,4,5,6 Remembering, Understanding, Apply, Analyzing, Evaluate, Create CLO2 State and compare the definition of the Analytical school, Sociological School and Historical Schools.
-Examine the general principles given by Exponents thereof.
-Will be able to discuss the relevancy of these school.
-1,2,4,5,6 Remember, Understanding, Analyzing, Evaluate, Create CLO3 State the importance of natural law and American Realist School.
-The students will be able to illustrate the rules relating to these schools.
-The students will be able to determine when these schools become relevant in the society.
-1,2,3,4,5,6 Remember, Understanding, Apply, Analyzing, Evaluating, Create
+Remembering, Understanding, Apply, Analyzing, Evaluate, Create